mycahp/mycahpleasant.com-jekyll/_posts/2018-02-21-thoughts-on-omscs.markdown

 ### The community is important for the class

 Classes use Canvas for assignments and grades and use Piazza for class discussions.
 Canvas is great, Piazza is not.
-Mostly, I’m not exactly sure what Pizza is trying to be.
+Mostly, I’m not exactly sure what Piazza is trying to be.
 On its face, it’s a discussion forum where students can communicate with professors, TAs, and other students.
 However, they've tried to mix in some sort of poorly designed job board to it.
 I’m frequently asked to enter resume information they will share with potential employers.
 There is seemingly no way to turn this off.

 Piazza is also very hard to search.
 TAs try to police the posts by asking students to search before posting duplicate questions, but, finding relevant information through the search functionality is almost impossible.
 Some classes also tie the time you spend on Piazza to a participation grade, which I find a lame way to determine how engaged someone was during the course.
 Maybe they don’t like using Piazza?